 - Internet Plus [互联网+] aims to combine Internet and information services with traditional industries, such as (Internet+)manufacturing, (Internet+)agriculture, and (Internet+)medical services, likely with similar requirements as Made in China 2025.

-(Here I am happy to interject that several of these topics and requirements fall directly in the field of our institute and into my area of work as a researcher in optimization with several contributions to logistics, so this adds to the future perspectives of our group.)
+(Here I am happy to interject that several of these topics and requirements fall directly in the field of our institute and into my area of work as a researcher in optimization with several contributions to logistics, so this adds to the future perspectives of our group.
+Also we now offer the course Metaheuristics for Smart Manufacturing.)

 Highlights of the meeting clearly were the inspriring talks by Vice-Premier Yandong Liu [刘延东], who has significantly contributed to the field of education all throughout her long and successful career, by Dr. Jin Yang [杨进], the Director-General of the Central Institute for Vocational and Technical Education (CIVTE) of the Ministry of Education of China, who welcomed the conference attendants and chaired the second session with much verve and enthusiasm for the topic, and of Prof. Ursula Männle who leads the Hans-Seidel Foundation, which has collaborated with China in the education field maybe longer than any other German organization.